luthes/widegpt/README.md

 # WideGPT for Firefox

+## Note on Fork
+> Maintaining this until the original maintainer fixes his code.

 WideGPT is a Firefox add-on designed to enhance your browsing experience on GPT interfaces by widening the answer space, providing a more comfortable and visually appealing layout for reading responses.

 ## [-> Download on addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/wide-gpt/)